Murder of Paul Quinn: Attack, torture and murder in Tullycoora

 On 20 October 2007, Paul Quinn (21), a native of Cullyhanna, County Armagh, was lured to a farm at Tullycoora, near Oram in County Monaghan, where three of his friends were held hostage.
 When he arrived at the farm, a group of some ten or more men beat him with iron and nail-studded bars for upwards of half an hour, breaking every major bone in his body.
 He was taken at around 18:00 to Our Lady of Lourdes Hospital, Drogheda, where he died two hours later.

 Accusations of Quinn family

-Quinn's parents, Breege and Stephen, have said that members of the Provisional Irish Republican Army's South Armagh Brigade were responsible.
+Quinn's parents, Breege and Stephen, have said that members of the Provisional IRA's South Armagh Brigade were responsible.
 Their son had had "run-ins with the Cullyhanna ASU on a number of occasions", and had "floored" the son of one of the active service unit (ASU) leaders in a pub row.
 Following the incident, the mother of the young man appeared at Quinn's family home with a hammer in her hand and told the family their son would have to leave Ireland.
-Quinn's murder is believed to have arisen as a result of a dispute between Quinn and the local IRA.
+Quinn's murder is believed to have arisen as a result of a dispute between Quinn and the local Provisional IRA.